NFL Today, Week 1 - WHIZ News

 Jacksonville’s Trevor Lawrence, the No. 1 overall pick, threw three touchdown passes but also tossed three interceptions in the Jaguars’ 37-21 loss at Houston.
 Zach Wilson, the No. 2 selection, had two TDs and an INT in the New York Jets’ 19-14 defeat at Carolina.
 Mac Jones, who went 15th overall, was 29 of 39 for 281 yards and a touchdown in New England’s 17-16 loss to Miami.
 He was the first rookie quarterback to start for the Patriots since Drew Bledsoe in 1993.

 Trey Lance, the third overall pick, didn’t start over Jimmy Garoppolo but threw a 5-yard touchdown pass in San Francisco’s 41-33 win at Detroit.
-Chicago’s Justin Fields, taken 11th overall, was the backup to Andy Dalton for the Bears’ opener against the Los Angeles Rams on Sunday night but threw a 9-yard pass early.
+Chicago’s Justin Fields, taken 11th overall, was the backup to Andy Dalton for the Bears’ 34-14 loss to the Los Angeles Rams but threw two passes for 10 yards and also had a 3-yard touchdown run.

 —